neanias/coding-challenge-backend/README.md

 Also, sometimes the developers are lazy and the swagger spec does not cover all the APIs.
 In that case, the middleware should just allow the API request to proceed.

+### Setup Guide
+1. Clone this repo
+2. `npm i` to install dependencies.
+Node v7^ preferable
+3. Swagger spec can be found by accessing `http://localhost:7500/api/swagger`
+4. The routes to be protected are found under `/api/account/index.js`

 ### Submission guide
 Please fork this repo and drop your contact person a note once you are done